caestradaa/covid_fatality_in_Col/README.md

 ### Vaccinations exploration:
+**Q1: How many vaccine doses have been administered to date?
+How many people have received at least one dose?
+How many are fully vaccinated?**
 ```python
 v1 = %sql SELECT COUNT(*) FROM Vaccinations
 v2 = %sql SELECT COUNT(*) FROM Vaccinations WHERE location = 'Colombia'